surveymethodsroombudapest/smrb-site/src/en/junior/tamás-pogrányi.md

 ---
 name: Tamás Pogrányi
-description: "He completed his undergraduate studies in sociology at ELTE.
+description: "He completed his undergraduate studies in Sociology at ELTE.
 He then chose to pursue a master's degree in Survey Statistics and Data Analysis at ELTE, which he completed in 2025.
 He wrote his thesis on \"Estimating alcohol consumption using survey tools: examining measurement error\".
 In